Analysis | How the Capitol riot has been linked to Trump and the GOP

 Klein’s connection to Trump is arguably less robust than another political ally among the approximately 300 arrested as part of the riot.
 Couy Griffin, a New Mexico county commissioner who had spoken with Trump on multiple occasions and even visited the Oval Office, was arrested in mid-January.

 Griffin, the head of a group called Cowboys for Trump, had said in 2019 that he spoke with Trump for a half-hour on the phone.
 In February 2020, he posted a picture of himself meeting with Trump in the Oval Office.
 Later that year, Trump promoted a Cowboys for Trump video in which Griffin said, “The only good Democrat is a dead Democrat.”
-(Griffin qualified that remark by saying he was speaking figuratively, but he later told the Daily Beast the some Democrats might indeed need to face the death penalty for supposed treason involving their coronavirus restrictions.)
+(Griffin qualified that remark by saying he was speaking figuratively, but he later told the Daily Beast that some Democrats might indeed need to face the death penalty for supposed treason involving their coronavirus restrictions.)

 As with Klein, there is no indication that Trump directly blessed Griffin’s actions.
 But in both cases, these were political allies whom Trump promoted, and they’re now accused of crimes related to the Capitol riot.
 They also outnumber any supposed provocateurs, of whose participation there is no evidence, FBI Director Christopher A. Wray said this week.